DnyanuBorole/Driver-Drowsiness-Detection-Using-CNN/README.md

 you can download dataset from here for running this project. https://drive.google.com/drive/folders/1wzDkrLyfZP-Sos54aig8BakcJpG4I1UG?usp=sharing

-for Run this code you want following requrements. python==3.6.7 tensorflow==1.15.0 torch==1.7.1
+for Run this code you want following requirements. python==3.6.7 tensorflow==1.15.0 torch==1.7.1